Estimated reading time: 4 minutes

 First stop of the day to Ku-Ring-Gai Chase National Park

 On your day trip to Ku-Ring-Gai Chase National Park, we suggest you enter via the Turramurra entry point.
 It’s for nothing else, to gather some valuable information about the park.
 The volunteers at the Kalkari visitor centre will share some interesting facts about Guringai people, native animals and plants in the park, and Aboriginal rock engravings.
 A brief walk from this centre, you can easily spot free-roaming wild Eastern Gray Kangaroos.

 Bobbin Head – the second stop

 With a drive of 4 km, you can reach the next stop of the day trip to Ku-Ring-Gai Chase National Park is Bobbin Head.
 The ideal stop for a coffee or be more adventurous by paddle boating or kayaking in Cowan Creek.
-This waterfront picnic spot also popular among fishermen, however, you need to have a license.
+This waterfront picnic spot is also popular among fishermen, however, you need to have a license.

 Stop at Cottage Point for Lunch

-Located nearly 30 mins away from Bobbin Head, Cottage Point is the ideal spot for lunch and taste Sydney’s finest local ingredients.
+Located nearly 30 mins away from Bobbin Head, Cottage Point is the ideal spot for lunch and to taste Sydney’s finest local ingredients.
 Order a three-course meal for $110 from Cottage Point Inn with a bottle of wine and enjoy your lunch with magnificent views of Cowan Creek.
 I never had Octopus before and thought it’s bland and chewy.
 But the Octopus and Pear combination was a winner and perfectly blended with a bottle of Chardonnay from Adelaide Hills.